 Who Is a Telecommuter?

-Once we understand what telecommuting is, we now answer the question of who is telecommuting.
-Teleworkers are people who work under the supervision of an organization or in person at home. teleworking uses devices such as telephones, fax machines, modems, and other required technologies.
+Once we understand what telecommuting is.
+We now answer the question of who is a Teleworker.
+Teleworkers are people who work under the supervision of an organization or in person at home. teleworking uses devices such as computers, communication channels, telephones, fax machines, modems, and other required technologies.

 History Of Telecommuting